N-Coder/pc-tree/README.md

 python3 evaluation.py batch-make-restrictions-matrix --min-size=10 --max-size=500 --start-seed=1 --count=100
 ```

-The full data set used the paper can be obtained with the following configuration, but be aware that the evaluation will take quite some time:
+The full input data set used by the paper can be obtained with the following configuration, but be aware that the following evaluation will take quite some time:
 ```shell
 for i in {100000..1000000..100000}; do ./make_graphs $i $((2*i)) 1 1 1 out/graphs2n; done
 for i in {100000..1000000..100000}; do ./make_graphs $i $((3*i)) 1 1 1 out/graphs3n; done